 After passing the fallen maple and the old quarry—where I wasn’t able to get decent photos due to the insufficiency of my phone and the sharply contrasting light—I diverged from the Mountain Loop Trail and joined the Brown Elfin Knob Trail.
 (There are some names you simply can’t make up.)
 Shortly after joining the new trail, I noticed a small white mushroom to my right and stopped to take a look.
 What I found was an ivory funnel mushroom (Cerrena dealbata), one of the more poisonous fungi at Occoneechee Mountain, which produces a nerve toxin that causes salivation, palpitations, and asphyxiation if ingested in sufficient quantities.
 Fortunately I wasn’t hungry.

-There wasn’t much of the trail left after this last botanical encounter, and I returned to the parking lot in short order.
-With the crisp air and fading light to guide me, it was easy to feel nostalgic.
-In light of my own health issues over the past four months, I was keenly aware that there will only be a finite number of times in my life when I will be able to see the beauty of late summer at Occoneechee Mountain.
+There wasn’t much trail left after this last botanical encounter, and I returned to the parking lot in short order.
+With the crisp air and fading light to guide me, I headed home, grateful for another beautiful hike at Occnoneechee Mountiain.

 “Cerrena Unicolor,” Wikipedia, accessed August 27th, 2018.